 The following tables give approximate coefficients of variation as a function of the size of the estimate and geography.
 The rows give the geographic area of the estimate while the columns indicate the resulting level of accuracy in terms of the CV, given the size of the estimate.
-To determine the CV for an estimate of size x in an area A, look across the row for area A, find the estimate that is less than or equal to x.
-Then the title of the column will give the approximate CV.
-For example, to determine the sampling error for an estimate of 34.0 thousand unemployed in Newfoundland and Labrador in September 2001, we find the closest but smaller estimate of 29.3 thousand giving a CV of 5%.
-Therefore, the estimate of 34,000 unemployed in Newfoundland and Labrador has a CV of roughly 5%.
+To determine the CV for an estimate of size X in an area A, look across the row for area A, find the estimate that is less than or equal to X. Then the title of the column will give the approximate CV.
+For example, to determine the sampling error for an estimate of 38.0 thousand unemployed in Newfoundland and Labrador in September 2003, we find the closest but smaller estimate of 38,000 unemployed in Newfoundland and Labrador has a CV of roughly 5%.
 The tables are supplied as a rough guide to the sampling variability.
 The sampling variability is modelled so that, given an estimate, approximately 75% of the CVs will be less than or equal to the CVs derived from the table.
 There will, however, be 25% of the estimates that will have a CV somewhat higher than that given by the table.